Applicature-Web3-Synergy/ngx-web3-synergy/projects/ngx-components-doc/src/assets/md/component.md

 # Applicature Universal Components
 This library can help you to develop Blockchain projects easily.
 For now, this library supports only Angular 13 version.
-We will add support lower versions in the future

 ## Instaling library
     npm i @applicature/styles @applicature/components